Water Stabilization Project Summary

 Briggs measurements are a radar device that runs on solar power and not damaged by cold weather, however the data had issues in the winter when battery levels were low and snow/ice affected radar signal.

 Elk measurements are taken with a pressure transducer which would be damaged if exposed to freezing weather, so equipment is brought indoors during the winter.
-Calibration after spring deployment (Installed May 10th) will be done when data is available from DNR site later in month.
+Calibration after spring deployment (Installed May 10th) will be done as data is available from DNR site.